 - Connect the 6-socket connector on the test cable to the logger to provide power to the LEDs and electronics.
 Light should emanate from the optical window of the logger, the frequency determined by the setup.
-Quickly stop the logger (you can only stop the logger when the light is flashing during a reading, so if the logger is set to read at 10 minute intervals you have limited opportunities.) - To stop logger, click multiple times whilst the instrument is emanating light during the reading.
+Quickly stop the logger (you can only stop the logger when the light is flashing during a reading, so if the logger is set to read at 10 minute intervals you have limited opportunities.) - To stop logger, click emanating light during the reading.
 The logger should stop running.